run-ai/docs/docs/home/saas-updates.md

 - Improved permission error messaging when attempting to delete a user with higher privileges. <!-- (RUN-24366)   -->
 - Improved visibility of metrics in ‘resource utilization’ widget by repositioning them above the graphs. <!-- (RUN-25292)   -->
 - Added a new Idle Workloads table widget to help users easily identify and manage underutilized resources. <!-- (RUN-24376)   -->
-- Renamed and updated the "Workloads by type" widget to provide clearer insights into cluster usage with a focus on workload Renamed and updated the "Workloads by type" widget to provide clearer insights into cluster usage with a focus on workload distribution. <!-- (RUN-23978)   -->
+- Renamed and updated the "Workloads by type" widget to provide clearer insights into cluster usage with a focus on workload. <!-- (RUN-23978)   -->
 - Improved user experience by moving the date picker to a dedicated section within the overtime widgets (Resource utilization + Resource allocation). <!-- (RUN-23941)   -->
 - Simplified configuration by enabling auto-creation of storage class for discovered storage classes. <!-- (RUN-25302)   -->
 - Enhanced storage configuration by specifying context (Volume, PVC, both, or neither) and filtering storage classes based on selection. <!-- (RUN-25158)   -->